mozilla/ensemble-transposer/README.md

 of files that are much easier for developers to work with.
 [Ensemble](https://github.com/mozilla/ensemble), the platform that powers the Firefox Public Data Report, uses this improved and re-formatted data to build dashboards.

 Other applications are also welcome to use the data that ensemble-transposer outputs.
+See the [API documentation](#API) for more information.

 ensemble-transposer can easily enhance any data that adheres to [this format](https://public-data.telemetry.mozilla.org/prod/usage_report_data/v1/master/fxhealth.json).